 - Adaptive development

 Families who have questions about their child’s development may contact the CONNECT Helpline at 1-800-692-7288.
 The CONNECT Helpline assists families in locating resources and providing information regarding child development for children ages birth to age 5.
 CONNECT can also assist families by making a direct link to their county early intervention program or local preschool early intervention program.
-To make a referral for early intervention, please call the CONNECT Helpline at 1-800-692-7288 www.connectpa.net.
+To make a referral for early intervention, call the CONNECT Helpline at 1-800-692-7288 or visit www.connectpa.net.

 For more information and resources for Early Intervention, please visit the PA Department of Human Services website.